For Makers

 Leather craftsman specialising in hand-stitched small goods.
 Every piece is cut, stitched, and finished by hand using premium vegetable-tanned leather.

-15 Creations
+15 Works

 112 Followers